khosa76/tickertape-report-exporter/README.md

 ## Usage Instructions

-1. **Install (if needed):** If the script requires any external libraries or dependencies, mention them here and provide installation instructions.
+1. **Install (if needed):** This Script does not requires any external libraries or dependencies installation.
 2. **Open Target Page:** Navigate to the webpage containing the table you want to scrape.
 Ensure the table is visible and loaded.
+Fully load all the data by clicking Load More if needed.
 3. **Open Developer Tools and Console:**
     * **Chrome/Edge/Opera:** Right-click anywhere on the page and select "Inspect" or press `Ctrl+Shift+I` (Windows/Linux) or `Cmd+Option+I` (Mac).
 Then click on the "Console" tab.
     * **Firefox:** Right-click anywhere on the page and select "Inspect Element" or press `Ctrl+Shift+I` (Windows/Linux) or `Cmd+Option+I` (Mac).
 Then click on the "Console" tab.